jl2361/example_repo/README.md

 # Example Repo
-This is an example repo.
+This is an example repository.